 The Home Language Survey is administered for each student entering the district’s schools for the first time and signed by the parent/ guardian.
 If the response to one or both questions on the HLS is “yes”, the student’s English proficiency is assessed to determine eligibility for EL services.
 This will be done within 30 days after the student’s enrollment in the district.
 CCSD 89 may use scores from another district, provided the score was achieved no more than 12 months prior to the student’s enrollment.
-Kindergarten through eighth grade: If a student’s WIDA Screener or MODEL composite proficiency level is less than the determined criteria, the student is eligible for EL services.
+Kindergarten through eighth grade: If a student’s WIDA Screener composite proficiency level is less than the determined criteria, the student is eligible for EL services.
 If the determined minimum score is achieved, the student is not eligible for EL services.

 Assessment of English Learners